 However, 48″ deep should work for most applications.
 Preventing pulling from tightly stretched wire and heaving from freezing ground.

-Support Post for Cattle Fence
+Support Post for Livestock Fencing

 Support fence do not have to be as strong as the end and corner posts.
 As a result, all types of materials are used.
 Wood is a must for board style fence.
 Allowing horizontal rails to fastened to them at 8′ intervals.

 However, in ares with uneven terrain the spacing should be closer.
-High tensile electric fence can have post spacing of 50′ to 70′ between them.
+High tensile fence can have post spacing of 50′ to 70′ between them.

 Normally a metal “T” post with an insulator between the post and wire to prevent grounding.
 Cattle panels use both wood and “T” posts depending on the strength needed.